LancerLab/croqtile/Documents/getting_started_with_choreo.md

 shared f16 [ndims] d1;
 ```

-By default, when no memory qualifier appears, the data defined is considered as from the *global* memory.
+By default, when no storage qualifier appears, the data defined is considered as from the *global* memory.

 ### I-Tuple Types
 An integer tuple is an unordered set of integers.
 As described, it is normally used as a (subscription) index.